Solar Halos: What Are They, and How Do They Appear?

 What Causes Lunar Halos?

-The Sun isn’t the only celestial body that gets to have all the fun.
-The Moon is capable of producing a lunar halo, too!
 The basic principles involved are the same: ice crystals trapped in high altitude cirrus clouds reflect, refract, and disperse the light coming off of the Moon.
 That is why you are more likely to observe a lunar halo during colder months and around the time of a full moon, when the light being reflected by the Moon is brightest.

 Continue Your Study of Halos

-If solar halos have piqued your interest and you would like to continue your study of light, refraction, and rainbows, consider picking up a pair of diffraction glasses.
+If solar halos have piqued your interest, and you would like to continue your study of light, refraction, and rainbows, consider picking up a pair of diffraction glasses.
 Our plastic diffraction glasses are an affordable way to continue your exploration of light, halos, and rainbows, and can help bring your lesson plan to life in a way that students will never forget.

 If you’re planning on experiencing a total solar eclipse in the near future to catch a glimpse of a solar eclipse halo for yourself, you’ll want to be prepared.
-We have a wide selection of eclipse viewing equipment, including a variety of solar eclipse shades, solar eclipse viewers, and solar filters for cameras and telescopes.
-All of our eclipse gear is CE Certified, meets the standard for ISO 12312-2:2015 and the transmission requirements of scale 12-16 of EN 169/1992 for truly safe direct solar viewing.
+We have a wide selection of eclipse viewing equipment, including a variety of solar eclipse glasses, solar eclipse viewers, and solar filters for cameras and telescopes.

 Discover the Wonder

-Discover the wonder of solar halos for yourself, from circular halos and sun dogs to light pillars and solar eclipse halos.
 If you have any questions about the diffraction glasses or the eclipse gear you need to further your education, don’t hesitate to get in touch.
-Contact Rainbow Symphony by phone at 818-708-8400, or by email at rainbowsymphony@rainbowsymphony.com
+Rainbow Symphony can help you choose approachable tools for light, color, and solar astronomy lessons.
+Contact Rainbow Symphony by phone at (800) 821-5122, or by email at support@rainbowsymphony.com.